Expert Advice On Improving Your Home

 Exposed Roof Decking Underneath Shingles

-If you can see the roof decking or sheathing material underneath your shingles, it means those shingles are severely curling or losing their seal and need replacement.
-Shingles should lie flat to prevent water from leaking into your home.
+If you can see roof deck boards or sheathing under shingles, it means that those shingles are severely curling or losing their seal.
+This means it's time for replacement.
+Shingles should lie flat to prevent water from entering your home.

 Cracked, Broken, or Missing Shingles